zms-publishing/ZMS3/.devcontainer/Readme.md

   /var
 ```

-The `venv` folders are those of the virtual Python environment, while the Zope instance is stored in the `instance` folder.
-In the case shown, the Zope instance are therefore nested in the user folder; in reality, however, they can also be located elsewhere in the file tree.
-The paths that are relevant for starting a Zope instance are basically only two, namely:
+In practice, however, a real world system can be located elsewhere in the file tree.
+The relevant paths for starting a Zope instance are basically only two, namely:

-1. the path to the Python binary used (from the venv) and
+1. the path to the Python binary used (usually the virtual Python environment) and
 2. the path to the Zope instance with its productive data

 ## In-place dockerization

-The “in-place Dockerization” approach now consists of providing only the Python2 runtime environment via a Docker image and making the entire database (as it is, “in-place”) accessible to the running container as a mount-bind.
+The “in-place dockerization” approach now consists of providing only the Python2 runtime environment via a Docker image and making the entire database (as it is, “in-place”) accessible to the running container as a mount-bind.
 This means that the Py2-Zope app server running in the container accesses the host file system _from the container_ or publishes “upstream” from the container to the web server (e.g. nginx) via the port defined in container-zope.conf.
 This in turn can run in its own container or on the host server.

-To create the two Docker constructs, the following configuration files are required; these are placed in the folder in which the Zope instances are located:
+To create the Docker constructs, the following configuration files are required; these are placed in the folder in which the Zope instances are located:

 1. **Image**, e.g.: `/home/zope/venv/instances/Dockerfile`
 2. **Container**, e.g: `/home/zope/venv/instances/docker-compose`

-## Docker-Image with Ubuntu 16.04
+## Docker-Image using Ubuntu 16.04

-The Docker image is based on Ubuntu 16.04 which still allows the package installation of Python2.Zope 2.13.29 and ZMS3 are installed via github, as well as any Python modules that may need to be extended for specific projects.
-For the sake of traceability, the virtual Python is located in the container in the path hierarchy *analogous* to the host server: `/home/zope/venv/`.
+The Docker image is based on Ubuntu 16.04 which still allows the standard package installation of Python2.
+Zope 2.13.29 and ZMS3 are installed from github and any Python modules that may need to be extended for specific projects from pypi.
+For the sake of traceability, the virtual Python in the container will be installed in the path hierarchy `/home/zope/venv/`:

 ```yml